jlan84/linear-algebra-assignment/pair.md

    ![image](images/nonsub.png)
    ![image](images/customer.png)

-9. **Extra Credit:** You are also interested to identify stations with low usage.
+9. **Extra Credit:** You are also interested in identifying stations with low usage.
 Load the csv file `data/201402_station_data.csv` into a dataframe.
 The `docksize` column specifies how many bikes the station can hold.
    The `lat` and `long` columns specify the latitude and longitude of the station.